 - ASP Classic

 - Visual Basic Development

 - Remote Desktop (dedicated server only)

 Windows Dedicated Servers can support additional Windows-specific applications.
-For some applications, you may need to purchase a license and install the software on your Windows dedicated server.
+You may need to purchase a license for some applications and install the software on your Windows dedicated server.

 - Microsoft Exchange (requires license & Installation)

 - Microsoft SharePoint (requires license & Installation)

 While being a free and open-source platform, Linux has remained an industry standard and is the most commonly used operating system today.
 It is the most popular operating system of choice for web servers and has more of the features that professional web designers expect.

 There isn't much you can’t do on a Linux server; in fact, as a novice user, you’d be hard-pressed to find a reason not to use one.
 That being said, below are a few specific applications that require Linux OS.

 - Scripts or applications that require specific Apache modules